mattlarkin8/gallery-of-horns/README.md

 Number and name of feature: Feature 3: Bootstrap

-Estimate of time needed to complete: 30 minutes
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 7:45

-Finish time:
+Finish time: 9:00

-Actual time needed to complete:
+Actual time needed to complete: 1 hour 15 minutes